top of page

 He is also in demand for lectures to the general public (such as the World Science Conference - Israel, Israel Brain Week, “the Learning Kibbutz”, “Why” Hebrew University public lecture series and its “Magid” courses, teacher training seminars, and the Technion lectures on the History of Neurology).
 He has appeared on Israel radio and television programs (including, חוצה ישראל, University on One, Dial interviews, and Israel Educational TV), and lectured in the United States and Europe to Friends of the Hebrew University.
 He has written about the brain for Hebrew language youth magazines (including Kimat 2000 and Einayim).

-Prof. Hochstein is active in the public domain beyond the immediate field of his research work.
-At the Israel Academy of Sciences and Humanities he serves on the Steering Committee of the Initiative for Applied Research in Education, and on its committees for A Proposal to Revamp Schooling for the 21st Century; Science Education and Excellence in Israel; and Education for Language and Literacy.
+Prof. Hochstein is also active in the public domain beyond the immediate field of his research work.
+At the Israel Academy of Sciences and Humanities he served on the Steering Committee of the Initiative for Applied Research in Education, and on its committees for A Proposal to Revamp Schooling for the 21st Century; Science Education and Excellence in Israel; and Education for Language and Literacy.
 He served as Director of the National Institute of Psychobiology in Israel, following tenure as director of this Institute’s Inter-university Laboratory for Collaborative Research in Psychobiology, and serves today as a member of its Board of Trustees and Scientific Advisory Board.
 He is a member of the Board of Trustees of the Lev Academic Center (Jerusalem College of Technology) and the Graduate Program Steering Committee of the Optometry Department at Hadassah College.
-He is active in the effort to teach children with cerebral palsy to lead a more full and indepenant life, serving on the Board of Step Forward, the Israel Association for the Advancement of Conductive Education, since its founding.
-Twenty years ago, he initiated creation of the Havruta program of extra-curricular Jewish study at Hebrew University, which continues to serve over 100 students annually, with programs at the Mt.
+He is active in the effort to teach children with cerebral palsy to lead a more full and independent life, serving on the Board of Step Forward, the Israel Association for the Advancement of Conductive Education, since its founding.
+Thirty years ago, he founded (and serves as Board Chain to today of) the Havruta program of extra-curricular Jewish study at Hebrew University, which continues to serve over 100 students annually, with programs at the Mt.
 Scopus and Ein Kerem campuses, and a parallel program at Tel Aviv University.